dmbarbour/glas/docs/GlasDesign.md

 As a simple naming convention, global module 'lang-xyz' should detail how to compile files with extension ".xyz".
 This detail should be represented as an 'app' namespace definining `compile : SourceCode -> ModuleValue` with limited effects.
 Source code is *usually* a binary, but composition of file extensions allows for structured source.
 Compilation must succeed in a single step.

 Effects are restricted to ensure deterministic, reproducible outcomes and to simplify integration of the compiler function into other contexts.
-The compiler is limited to loading modules and logging messages.
+The compiler is limited to loading modules and debug output such as logging messages and profiling.
 When loading modules, dependency cycles or a failed download may cause compilation to logically diverge and report an error.

 I hope to eventually support many 'associated' language tools by naming conventions in the module system, such as support for REPL, linters, syntax highlighting, [language server protocol](https://en.wikipedia.org/wiki/Language_Server_Protocol), interactive tutorials, etc..
 However, these could be defined in separate modules, e.g. 'repl-xyz'.